 Program Overview

-Through the Experiments in Public Art program, the City of Boulder has been embedding artists in the Boulder Valley Comprehensive Plan (BVCP) Major Update, which kicked off in 2024.
-This project is a collaboration between the Planning and Development Services Department and the Office of Arts and Culture in the Community Vitality Department.
+Through the Experiments in Public Art program, the City of Boulder has been embedding artists in the Boulder Valley Comprehensive Plan Major Update, which kicked off in 2024 and will undergo adoption hearings beginning June 2026.
+This project has been a collaboration between the Planning and Development Services Department and the Office of Arts and Culture, a division of the Office of Cultural and Economic Development.

-The BVCP, updated every ten years, is the city and county’s primary long-term policy guide for the Boulder Valley.
-Experiments in Public Art: The BVCP Update will integrate artists into communications and community engagement for the update.
+The comprehensive plan, updated every ten years, is the city and county’s primary long-term policy guide for the Boulder Valley.
+Experiments in Public Art: A Boulder Future has integrated artists into communications and community engagement for the update.
 Artists add value to planning processes: they can help illuminate and humanize aspects of the plan; visualize, embody and create works of art to explain complicated information; diversify and elevate the voices and perspectives that are engaged in the process; and help us celebrate Boulder’s identity now and envision where we want to be in 20 years.

-Experiments in Public Art: The BVCP Update is being organized with support from consulting firm More Sky, Less Ceiling.
+Experiments in Public Art: A Boulder Future has been organized with support from consulting firm More Sky, Less Ceiling.

 Motus Theater: Playback Theater